2026 Projection Calendar

 *4 nights per week, ½ hour per night Thursdays through Sundays

+May 21 – May 31.
 Columbia College’s Museum of Contemporary Photography (MoCP) + Chicago Public Schools (CPS)

 Led by faculty member Colleen Plumb, the MoCP worked with 95 high school students from Prosser Career Academy and South Shore College Prep.
 After learning about her practice as an artist and environmental activist working with trees, the students participated in educational tree walks led by Tom Ebeling from Openlands.
 The students then took part in artmaking workshops with Colleen, creating camera-less cyanotype prints using tree specimens they collected.
 The video animates the students’ cyanotypes alongside Colleen’s interjections on tree root systems to convey the importance and beauty of Chicago’s urban tree canopy.
 You see learn more about whole program here and about the Museum: https://www.mocp.org/

-Our next iteration of this popular partnership with Chicago Public School students has expanded to include work not only from high school seniors but also from younger students with their teachers’ collaboration.
+Chicago Public Schools Our next iteration of this popular partnership with Chicago Public School students has expanded to include work not only from high school seniors but also from younger students with their teachers’ collaboration.
 We again plan to display an equitable range of works from across CPS districts. https://www.cps.edu/sites/cpsarts/student-programs/art-on-themart/

 June 4 – June 14.
-Pride, HDR, & SOSO
+Pride + HDR

-The Pride projection, on view annually, turns the Mart façade into a rainbow of colors and images to celebrate June, International Pride month.
+The Pride projection, on view annually, turns THE MART façade into a rainbow of colors and images to celebrate June, International Pride month.

 HDR is contributing a new work created especially to align with NeoCon.
-The renowned architectural firm will offer their response to the Mart’s 1930’s Art Deco façade, bringing a new layer of meaning to the landmark building and will advance how we perceive and think about light, design and the built environment. https://www.hdrinc.com/services/architecture
+The renowned architectural firm will offer their response to THE MART’s 1930’s Art Deco façade, bringing a new layer of meaning to the landmark building and will advance how we perceive and think about light, design and the built environment. https://www.hdrinc.com/services/architecture

-June 18 – June 20.
-Pride, HDR
+June 18 – June 28.
+Pride + HDR

-The Independence Day projection, on view annually, turns the Mart façade into a patriotic, red, white and blue celebratory canvas.
+The Independence Day projection, on view annually, turns THE MART façade into a patriotic, red, white and blue celebratory canvas.

-Trazos (Traces).
+July 9 – Aug.
+2. Trazos (Traces).
 Wills Glasspiegel and Alan Medina

 Aug.
 6 – Aug.
 9. Trazos + Billiken